yasiryagi/helpdesk/roles/council-members/README.md

 Unless you have sufficient tokens to get (re-)elected without any extra voters, you are unlikely to get any votes without making an effort to do so.
 As Jsgenesis represents a large proportion of the voting power, and community members are unlikely to vote for unknown actors without a proven track record, there are some steps you can take to greatly increase your probability of getting votes:

 ## Announce on the Forum
 Before a new `Announcing` stage begins, a new thread will be made on the on-chain [forum](https://testnet.joystream.org/#/forum).
-Regardless of whether you are a new to the project, have been following it from a distance, are an active member or an experienced CM, make a post or two explaining why you deserve getting voted in.
+Regardless of whether you are a new to the project, have been following it from a distance, are an active member or an experienced CM, make a post or two explaining why you deserve to be voted in.
 Some suggestions of what to include are:
 - All
   - A little bit about yourself (no need to dox yourself)
-  - Handles on other platforms, such as github, tlgrm, keybase (again, no need to dox yourself)
+  - Handles on other platforms, such as GitHub, Telegram, Keybase (again, no need to dox yourself)
   - Why you want to be a CM
   - Interest in the project
   - Interest in the space (blockchain, media, both)